phHartl/eu-judgement-analyse/README.md

 similarity |  | float | Calculates the vector similarity of two documents.
 Only available when comparing two documents.

 #### Specific `metrics` : sub-corpus
-The following `types` specify per-doc-analysis and return a list of their respective `metric` for each document described above:
+The following `metrics` specify per-doc-analysis and return a list of their respective `metric` for each document described above:
 - `tokens per doc`
 - `sentences per doc`
 - `pos tags per doc`